zarulzakuan/getl/README.md

 getl, pronounce "getle" as in Go ETL is a framework for building pipeline for data integration and data transformation.
-Similar to water pipeline, data is streamed from source to sink, and transformed in between can be split into multiple flows and merged from multiple flows.
+Similar to water pipeline, data is streamed from source to sink, and transformed in between.

 Nodes are the data processors.
-They can be responsible for data extracting; Source, data dumping; Sink or data transformation; Transform.
-And 2 auxiliary nodes, Tee and Union
+They are responsible for data extracting; Source, data dumping; Sink or data transformation; Transform.
+And 2 auxiliary nodes, Tee and Union for splitting data flow into multiple flows and merging multiple flows into a single flow.

 ```go
  ___________                 _____________                 __________